kamrah334/FreeSEOToolkit/replit.md

 ## Overview

 SEO Toolbox is a comprehensive web application that provides essential SEO tools for content creators and digital marketers.
-The application offers four main tools: Meta Description Generator (AI-powered), Title Case Converter, Keyword Density Analyzer, and Blog Outline Generator (AI-powered).
-Built as a modern full-stack application with React frontend and Express backend, it features a clean, responsive design using shadcn/ui components and provides both instant processing tools and AI-enhanced content generation capabilities.
+The application offers six main tools: Meta Description Generator (AI-powered), Title Case Converter, Keyword Density Analyzer, Blog Outline Generator (AI-powered), Blog Post Writer (SEO-optimized), and Article Writer (Professional).
+Built as a modern full-stack application with React frontend and Express backend, it features a clean, responsive design using shadcn/ui components and provides both instant processing tools and AI-enhanced content generation capabilities with comprehensive SEO scoring and optimization.

 ## User Preferences